nhl1090/Module-Challenge-11/README.md

 ## Installation
-1. Clone the repository using `git clone`
+1. Navigate to the Note Taker app repo https://github.com/nhl1090/Note-Taker
+2. Open bash
+3. enter 'git clone https://github.com/nhl1090/Note-Taker.git' in your terminal
-2. Install dependencies using `npm install`
+4. Install dependencies using `npm install`
-3. Run the app using `node server.js`
+5. Run the app using `node server.js`
-4. Test the application by going to `http://localhost:3001` on your browser.
+6. Test the application by going to `http://localhost:3001` on your browser

 ## Usage
 ![Notes Example](./assets/images/Screenshot_of_Notes.png)